Ahead of election, a handful of world leaders voice support for Trump

 U.S. Defense Secretary Mark T. Esper called the decision to terminate the Visiting Forces Agreement “unfortunate,” but Trump said he did not mind.

-“It is President Trump’s circumspect and judicious reaction to the termination of the VFA that made President Duterte give the following remarks: ‘President Trump is a good president and he deserves to be reelected’,” the country’s presidential spokesman Salvador Panelo said in a statement, Reuters reported.
+“It is President Trump’s circumspect and judicious reaction to the termination of the VFA that made President Duterte give the following remarks: ‘President Trump is a good president and he deserves to be re-elected,’ ” the country’s presidential spokesman Salvador Panelo said in a statement, Reuters reported.

-Human rights groups accuse Duterte of enabling rights abuses and a culture of widespread impunity in crackdowns on political opponents and an going war on drugs.
+Human rights groups accuse Duterte of enabling rights abuses and a culture of widespread impunity in crackdowns on political opponents and an ongoing war on drugs.

 Serbia